Two results on the Dunkl maximal operator: Behavior of the Dunkl maximal operator in the scalar case

 \section{Behavior of the Dunkl maximal operator in the scalar case}

-We give in this section the proof of Theorem \ref{firstresult} for a general reflection group.
-For more convenience, we prove each point of this theorem separately.
+In this section we give the proof of Theorem \ref{firstresult} for a general reflection group.
+For convenience, we prove each point of the theorem separately.
 Thus, we first establish the following result.